 In fact, if you want to stop your anxiety faster – don’t use relaxation techniques right now.
 Encourage the shaking.
 Exaggerate it.

 If you are sitting, tap your feel and bounce your knees more than you normally would.
 If you are alone, stand up and shake your body out.
 Shake your hands and arms.

 Even better, put on some booty-shaking music on.
 Shake each leg and bounce on your toes like you see sprinters do before a race.

 Shake it out, shake it off.

 How to Prevent Your Next Anxiety Attack

-Now that you know how to manage shaking from anxiety, how about preventing your next anxiety attack altogether?
+Now that you know how to manage feeling anxious and shaking from anxiety, how about preventing your next anxiety attack altogether?

 You can use simple CBT techniques at home whenever you need them – until your life-destroying anxiety symptoms go away for good.

 I know, because I was there too.